autowarefoundation/autoware_core/planning/motion_velocity_planner/autoware_motion_velocity_obstacle_stop_module/README.md

 Leading vehicle following is realized through the cooperation of this function and the velocity_smoother.
 Please note that the ego vehicle's behavior is influenced not only by the obstacle_stop settings but also by the velocity_smoother settings.

-For objects moving slower than `obstacle_velocity_threshold_enter_strict_stop`, the braking distance is not calculated.
+For objects moving slower than `obstacle_velocity_threshold_enter_fixed_stop`, the braking distance is not calculated.
 Instead, only the object's current position is used for stop position calculation.
-Additionally, if this feature is disabled by `use_rss_stop`, stop planning is performed only for objects moving slower than `obstacle_velocity_threshold_enter_strict_stop`.
+Additionally, if this feature is disabled by `use_rss_stop`, stop planning is performed only for objects moving slower than `obstacle_velocity_threshold_enter_fixed_stop`.

 ### Minor functions